multiversx/mx-docs/docs/sdk-and-tools/erdjs/erdjs-cookbook.md

 ---
 id: erdjs-cookbook
-title: Cookbook (common tasks)
+title: Cookbook
 ---

+This page will guide you through the process of handling common tasks using **erdjs**.

 :::important
 This cookbook makes use of `erdjs 10`.
 :::

-This page will guide you through the process of handling common tasks using **erdjs**.

 ## Fetching network parameters